peteryzhang6/The-Law-of-One/Energy Centers/Energy Center.md

 63.32: When the third density goes out of activation and into potentiation that will leave us with a planet that is first, second, and fourth density.
 At that time there will be no activated third-density vibrations on this planet.
 Am I correct in assuming that all third-density vibrations on this planet now are those vibrations that compose the bodily complexes of entities such as us; and that that is the sum total of third-density vibrations on this planet at this time?

 **Ra:** I am Ra.
 To answer your query, this is incorrect only in that in addition to the mind/body/spirit complexes of third density there are the artifacts, thought-forms, and feelings which these co-Creators have produced.
 This is third density.

+66.20: I have a written question, two of them actually.
+The first is would you please list the polarities within the body which are related to the balancing of the energy centers of the various bodies of the unmanifested entity?

+**Ra:** I am Ra.
+In this question there lies a great deal of thought which we appreciate.
+It is possible that the question itself may serve to aid meditations upon this particular subject.
+Each unmanifested self is unique.
+The basic polarities have to do with the balanced vibratory rates and relationships between the first three energy centers and, to a lesser extent, each of the other energy centers.